 - Two separate houses on adjacent lots or on the same lot with a walkway or breezeway in between.

-Of course, you will have to consider zoning laws and building codes as you think about which arrangement might work best for your family’s particular situation.
+Of course, you can talk with your home builder about zoning laws and building codes as you think about which arrangement might work best for your family’s particular situation.